-- sodium lauryl (laurel) sulfate (Sodium lauryl sulfate) or sodium lauryl sulfate.
+- Sodium lauryl (laurel) sulfate (Sodium lauryl sulfate) or sodium lauryl sulfate.
 Other names: sodium dodecyl sulphate, sodium PEG lauryl sulphate, monododecyl ester, sodium PEG lauryl ether sulphate.
-This is a refined product that is often masked with the words “obtained from coconut oil” or “from coconuts”.
+This product is often mislabeled as being obtained from coconut oil or simply from the coconut itself.

-- ammonium lauryl sulfate (ALS; ammonium lauryl sulfate) and ammonium laureth sulfate (ALES; ammonium laureth sulfate).
+- Ammonium lauryl sulfate (ALS), ammonium laureth sulfate (ALES).
 These are sodium salts, very cheap.
 Perhaps one of the most dangerous and caustic components of cosmetics that aggressively affect the skin and health in general.